← Home

 otherwise:

 say "You blink it away.
-Nothing is real but the dark and the stone."
+Nothing is real but the stone in the dark, gravity, and time, which you know as hunger and as dripping."

 Feeling is an action applying to nothing.
 Understand "feel" and "feel around" and "feel room" as feeling.